Laysan: Sandbur eradication

 In 1991, the United States Fish and Wildlife Service began an effort to eradicate sandbur, an alien grass, which was first introduced in the 1960s by US Armed Forces personnel.
 Sandbur crowds out the native bunchgrass, which is habitat for birds.
-At a cost of almost one million dollars, the sandbur had been almost was completely removed by 2000.
+At a cost of almost one million dollars, the sandbur was completely removed by 2000.
 With that threat gone, the USFWS hoped to restore Laysan to its condition prior to European discovery.

 To replace the native Pritchardia palms that had become extinct, the FWS wanted to bring in Pritchardia remota from Nīhoa, a similar species to Laysan's lost fan palm.
 The next step was to be introducing Nīhoa millerbirds, to replace the extinct Laysan millerbirds that are closely related.
 Those transfers were to accomplish a two-fold goal: to restore Laysan to an ecology similar to its pre-industrial one, and to protect those two species from extinction by maintaining a second population on Laysan.
 That way, if diseases, fires, or hurricanes obliterate the Nīhoa population, the population can be revived by translocation from Laysan.